eea/eea.docker.kgs/README.md

 * `buildout.cfg`

-Below is an example of `base.cfg` and `Dockerfile` to build a custom version of Plone with your custom versions of packages based on this image:
+Below is an example of `buildout.cfg` and `Dockerfile` to build a custom version of Plone with your custom versions of packages based on this image:

 **buildout.cfg**: